learn-co-students/dsc-first-codealong-online-ds-ft-120919/README.md

+## Introduction

+In this lab, you'll get to do your first real data science project!
+You'll use Jupyter Notebook to import pre-written libraries, you'll import data into your notebook from a Comma Seperated Values file (a .csv file) and you'll even get to create some plots!

+Don't worry if it feels like a lot or you get confused on this lab.
+Our goal here is just to givd you a taste of what you'll be able to do as a data scientist, and after this lab, we'll go back and re-introduce all of the concepts that we skimmed over this time through, so by the end of the section you should have a much stronger understanding of this - even if you have no previous experience of programming.

+## Objectives
+You will be able to:
+* Code along (following detailed instructions) to import a csv file and then plot the data

-## Ipython Notebook and Running Cells
+## Jupyter Notebook and Running Cells

 **Welcome to programming!**
-Ipython/Juptyer notebooks will be our primary tool when conducting data science.
+Juptyer Notebooks (historically called IPythonNotebooks) will be our primary tool when conducting data science.
 The first thing to know with this is that each cell block [of code] can be run be pressing **shift+enter**.
 Try running the below code block:

 ```python